-Membership with Moda Health includes other advantages as well.
-We give you access to additional services, programs and tools to support your physical, mental and emotional health.
-When you use these programs, you may receive savings on an item or service that is covered by the Plan.
+Membership with Moda Health includes additional services, programs and tools to support members' physical, mental and emotional health.
+Members who use these programs may receive savings on an item or service that is covered by the Plan.
+Some examples of the services and discount programs include gym membership, wellness products and services, travel assistance services, an individual assistance program and a prescription saving program.
 These resources are not part of the Plan, and they are not insurance.
-Access these extras through your Member Dashboard.
+Members can access these extras through their Member Dashboard.